enkidevs/curriculum/javascript/node/best-practices/split-your-project-into-components.md

 ---
 ## Quiz
-### can you identify a property of microservices?
+### Can you identify a property of microservices?
 Which of the following properties defines microservices?

 ???

 * Modularity
 * Tight coupling